 Overseas persons, or their associates, must get regulatory consent to invest in significant business assets in New Zealand.
-Consent will generally be required when the overseas person or their associate is:
+Consent will generally be required when the overseas person or their associate is: Consent will generally be required when the overseas person or their associate is:

-- Acquiring ownership or control of more than 25% of a person (for example, a body corporate) where the value of the shares or consideration provided or the value of the assets of the person and its more than 25% subsidiaries exceeds NZ\$100m - Increasing an existing more than 25% ownership or control interest in a person (for example, a body corporate) over the relevant ownership or control limit where the value of the shares or consideration provided, or the value of the assets of the person and its more than 25% subsidiaries, exceeds NZ\$100m1 - Establishing a business in New Zealand if the business is carried on for more than 90 days in any year and the total expenditure to be incurred in establishing the business exceeds NZ\$100m - Acquiring property (including goodwill and other intangible assets) in New Zealand to be used in carrying on business in New Zealand (whether by one transaction or a series of linked transactions) if the total value of the consideration provided for the property exceeds NZ\$100m.
+- Acquiring ownership or control of more than 25% of a person (for example a body corporate) where the value of the shares or consideration provided, or the value of the assets of the person and its more than 25% subsidiaries, exceeds NZ\$100m - Increasing an existing more than 25% ownership or control interest in a person (for example a body corporate) to or over the applicable control limits (50%, 75%, 100%) where the value of the shares or consideration provided, or the value of the assets of the person and its more than 25% subsidiaries, exceeds NZ\$100m - Establishing a business in New Zealand if the business is carried on for more than 90 days in any year and the total expenditure to be incurred in establishing the business exceeds NZ\$100m - Acquiring property (including goodwill and other intangible assets) in New Zealand to be used in carrying on business in New Zealand (whether by one transaction or a series of linked transactions) if the total value of the consideration provided for the property exceeds NZ\$100m.

-There are alternative monetary threshold for investments by certain Australian investors, and for investors from countries with which New Zealand has certain trade or economic partnership agreements.
+There are alternative monetary thresholds for investments by certain investors from countries with which New Zealand has certain trade or economic partnership agreements (for example Australia and Singapore).